osamaakb/mentorship/README.md

 You can visit the website live [here](https://osamaakb.github.io/mentorship/)

-# What is Mentoship
+# What is Mentoship?
-You can a Mentor/Mentee with the time that suits you and connect with them really easy
+Small website that allows you to find a Mentor/Mentee with the time that suits you and connect with them really easy

 # Resources
 * HTML/CSS